5. Exhortations, 4:8-6:10

 uJmin dat. pro. "-" - to you.
 Dative of indirect object, "testify to you" / interest, advantage, "I can testify to your credit that if .....", cf Bligh.

 oJti "that" - that.
 Introducing a dependent statement of indirect speech expressing what Paul can testify.

-ei "if" - Introducing a conditional clause, 2nd. class, where the condition is contrary to fact, although an is missing in the apodosis, an omission associated with certain words, here dunaton, "possible / you could have done so", cf. BDF 360; "if, as is not the case, .... then ...."
+ei "if" - if, as is not the case, [you were possible = able the eyes of you having torn out then you would have given them to me].
+Introducing a conditional clause, 2nd. class, where the condition is contrary to fact, although an is missing in the apodosis, an omission associated with certain words, here dunaton, "possible / you could have done so", cf., BDF 360."

 dunaton adj. "you could have done so" - [you were] able.
 The verb is supplied with the adjective functioning as an adverb.
 "If you could have benefited me thereby you would have ....", Lightfoot.